Kamala Khan (Marvel Cinematic Universe): Appearance and special effects

-In the comics, Khan is classified as a "polymorph" with moves that "are basically Ant-Man and Mister Fantastic's combined".
-When asked in August 2019 about the transition of Khan from comic book to live-action, G. Willow Wilson stated, "I think there're some characters who are very much set up for the big screen; they're very naturally sort of cinematic.
-But with Ms. Marvel, we really weren't interested in creating something that had very obvious film potential. [...]
-She's got very comic booky powers.
+In the comics, Kamala is classified as a "polymorph" with moves that "are basically Ant-Man and Mister Fantastic's combined".
+When asked in August 2019 about the transition of Kamala from comic book to live-action, G. Willow Wilson stated, "I think there're some characters who are very much set up for the big screen; they're very naturally sort of cinematic.
+But with Ms. Marvel, we really weren't interested in creating something that had very obvious film potential. […] She's got very comic booky powers.
 God bless them trying to bring that to live action; I don't know how that's going to work out in a way that doesn't look really creepy".
-In the Ms. Marvel television miniseries, Khan unlocks the ability to harness cosmic energy and create constructs from a magical bangle, which differs from the shapeshifting abilities that she has in the comics.
+In the Ms. Marvel television miniseries, Kamala unlocks the ability to harness cosmic energy and create constructs from a magical bangle, which differs from the shapeshifting abilities that she has in the comics.

 In May 2022, Feige explained that the Inhuman source of her abilities in the comics did not "match" with the timeline and events of the MCU, so her powers were adjusted to be related to her Pakistani heritage.
 They were also brought closer to the cosmic powers of the other heroes in the film The Marvels (2023), which Vellani co-stars in.
 Feige added that the character's "giant hands and arms" would still appear in the series "in spirit".
-Tyler Macready, writing for Collider, commented that "the decision to fundamentally reinterpret her powers is an interesting one" and that the bangles Khan discovers unlocks her "ability to create and manipulate a kind of purple 'hard-light'"; Khan pulls off moves similar to her comics' abilities "such as enlarging her fist to punch bad guys, or stretching limbs to make a far leap – albeit with a radically new visual aesthetic. [...]
-The new powers allow Kamala to do new things, such as create shields and walk on air".
-Macready stated that this new power set grants Khan cosmic abilities more similar to others in the "Marvels" family and sets Khan apart from the abilities other MCU heroes, such as Ant-Man, Wasp and Mister Fantastic, have.
+Tyler Macready, writing for Collider, commented that "the decision to fundamentally reinterpret her powers is an interesting one" and that the bangle Kamala discovers unlocks her "ability to create and manipulate a kind of purple 'hard-light'"; Kamala pulls off moves similar to her comics' abilities "such as enlarging her fist to punch bad guys, or stretching limbs to make a far leap – albeit with a radically new visual aesthetic. […] The new powers allow Kamala to do new things, such as create shields and walk on air".
+Macready stated that this new power set grants Kamala cosmic abilities that are more similar to others in the "Marvels" family and set her apart from the abilities that other MCU heroes, such as Ant-Man, Wasp and Mister Fantastic, have.
 He also highlighted that this decision means that the show won't have to "render stretching, elongating limbs on a Disney+ budget".